Introduction to P90x Yoga

 P90x Yoga Workout Modules

 These poses are done in a “flow” or “vinyasa” manner, which implies seamless transitions connect them.
 Sun salutations serve as transitions between poses in this sequence, which includes Mountain Pose, Plank Position, Upward Dog, and Downward Dog.
+This downward dog position is very helpful.

 Three moves to help you improve your proprioception and gain a better understanding of what your body can do in space.
 To put it another way, get ready to tumble.